manevpe/manager-1-2-1-guide/README.md

  - Why did you leave your last 2 jobs?
  - What are the 3 most important things for you in a company?
  - How would you describe the ideal workplace / working culture?
+ - What should I know about you?
  - What would you like to know about me?
  - What motivates you in your work?
- - Tell me about your an achievement you are proud of?
+ - Tell me about an achievement you are proud of?
  - Tell me about a situation you are not proud of?
  - Hobbies & interests
  - What did you do on the weekend?
  - What did you do on the last holiday?
  - Tell me about your previous manager?
 What did you like and didn't like about working with him/her?
  - What are the 2-3 things you can't stand?
+ - Tell me about the colleagues in your previous team, that you got along the most with?

 ---